transentis/carsharing-ai-assistant/README.md

 just import-data
 ```

-This will load all the carsharing process data including departments, processes, systems, roles, and their relationships from the current repository.
+This will load all the enterprise process data including departments, processes, systems, roles, and their relationships from the current repository.

 You can also specify a different repository or branch: